Bratmon/FREComboRandomizer/Readme.md

 Although all seeds are beatable, it is possible to softlock yourself.
 If you do get stuck, here are some ways to free yourself.

+* Teleport from anywhere and fly from anywhere are both enabled.
 * Load an old autosave from the "Savestates" folder
 * If that doesn't work, you can restart the emulator without the script and go somewhere else
 * If all else fails, you can try a walk through walls cheat